Easy chocolate peanut butter banana smoothie made with just 7 ingredients. A healthy chunky monkey smoothie that everyone will enjoy!

 - 1 cup ice (see notes)

-- Add all ingredients to a high speed blender and blend until smooth
+- Add the frozen banana, peanut butter, greek yogurt, almond milk, cocoa powder, chocolate chips, honey, and ice to a high speed blender and blend until smooth

 - Pour into glasses and enjoy immediately!